jprichardson/tin/README.md

     Options:

     -h, --help                                    output usage information
     -p, --path [path]                             The path that contains the package files.
 Defaults to the current directory.
     --create                                      If any of the files don't exist, it creates them.
     --check                                       Check to verify files are valid.
-Don't use in conjuction with any other options.
+Don't use in conjunction with any other options.
     -d, --desc [description]                      Update package descriptions.
     -k, --keywords [keywords]                     Add to package keywords.
     -m, --main [script]                           Update main script file.
     -n, --name [name]                             Update name of the package.
     -r, --repo [repo]                             Update source repository (GitHub shorthand).
     -v, --version [version]                       Update package versions.
+    -b, --bump [major, minor, patch, prerelease]  Bump package version by increment

 ### create